 The Networker software is sheer simplicity to use.
 One menu, 13 choices.
 Selection is with the arrow keys and a <CR>.
 The primary feature of the software is its massive 32,000 character text-trap (all in a plain vanilla 48k Apple!!).
-You can easily capture your conversation or bulletin board information such as the list of commands the board supports.
-Also, you can capture downloaded programs!
-After receiving an APPLESOFT I simply output program, the received information as a TEXT file to the disk, exited the software, re-booted , and EXECed the TEXT file into memory.
+You can easily capture your conversation or bulletin board information the list of commands such as the board Also, you can capture downloaded supports. programs!
+After receiving APPLESOFT an program, I simply output the information as a TEXT file to the disk, exited the software, re-booted , and EXECed the TEXT file into memory.
 Voila - a workable program for free.
 Note that any program that is downloaded must be treated as a TEXT file.